 The creation of calmer water behind the reef aids the accumulation of sand and sediment along the shore.
 This grows beaches and establishes a buffer that protects properties and vegetation during storms, just like a natural coral reef.

-Through sensors installed within the reef and 3G connectivity, the reef is continuously reporting on its state and the state of the environment around it.
+Through our CCell Sense technology installed within the reef and 3G connectivity, the reef is continuously reporting on its state and the state of the surrounding environment.
 Complemented with regular manual inspections, we ensure that the CCell Reef is operating as efficiently as possible.

 When damage does occur, our electronic systems detect this near instantly and automatically divert power to those areas that need it most.

 With the reduction in wave energy, the softer waves deposit sand onto the beach.
 This accumulation of sand increases the aesthetic value of coastlines.

 The intricate complexities and robust design of our reefs provide an ideal habitat for marine life to become established.
 This is vital in supporting the regeneration of fish stocks and promoting the practice of sustainable fishing.